The Wind in the Willows (1983 film)

-The Wind in the Willows is a 1983 British stop motion animated film produced by Cosgrove Hall Films (the same team behind Truckers) for Thames Television and aired on the ITV network.
+The Wind in the Willows is a 1983 British stop motion animated film produced by Cosgrove Hall Productions for Thames Television and aired on the ITV network.
 The film is based on Kenneth Grahame's classic 1908 novel The Wind in the Willows.
 It won a BAFTA award and an international Emmy award.

-Between 1984 and 1990, Cosgrove-Hall subsequently made a 52-episode television series, with the film serving as a pilot.
-The film's music and songs are composed by Keith Hopwood, late of Herman's Hermits, and Malcolm Rowe.
+Between 1984 and 1990, Cosgrove Hall subsequently made a 52-episode television series, with the film serving as a pilot.
+The film's music and songs are composed by Keith Hopwood, late of Herman's Hermits and Malcolm Rowe.
 The Stone Roses guitarist John Squire worked on the series as a set artist.
-Voice actors include David Jason, Ian Carmichael, and Michael Hordern.
+Voice actors include David Jason, Ian Carmichael and Michael Hordern.